clearclaw/airflow_jcl/README.rst

 PsqlOperator

-  Much like PostgresOperator, but uses `psql` instead soto allow taking advantage of psql-isms (eg timings).
+  Much like PostgresOperator, but uses `psql` instead so as to allow taking advantage of psql-isms (eg timings).

-INSTALLATION
+Installation
 ------------

   Just copy the relevant .py file to your Airflow plugins directory: